OFFLINE-GmbH/oc-site-search-plugin/README.md

 ### Rainlab.Blog

-Make sure you set the `Url of blog post page` setting to point to the right url.
-Only specify the fixed part of the URL: `/blog/post`.
-If your posts are located under `/blog/post/:slug` the default value is okay.
+Make sure you select your CMS page with the `blogPost` component as the `blog post page` in the backend settings.

 ### Feegleweb.Octoshop